 Guest retention and cost effectiveness

-Loyalty programs are a great way for hotels to boost guest retention.
+Loyalty programs are a terrific way for hotels to boost guest retention.
 In fact, a study from the Harvard Business Review found that generating a new customer was five to 25 times more expensive than retaining a current customer.
 The same study found that increasing customer retention rates by 5% increased profits from anywhere between 25% to 95%.

 More bookings